louisfoster/edocxcode/README.md

 18. Open the xcode workspace: `open <project name>.xcworkspace`
 19. In the main project's `Build Phases` after the `Check Pods..` entry add a new `Run Script..` with this line: `"${PODS_ROOT}/SwiftLint/swiftlint"`
 20. Build the project, lint errors should now be visible (if there are any).
 Project should also run as before.
-22. Add these lines to the `.gitignore` for preventing future commiting of unnecessary items:
+22. Add these lines to the `.gitignore` for preventing future commiting of unnecessary items (yes I understand the irony of repeating certain lines in this file unnecessarily but I was having issues with not including certain file and don't have time to figure it out):
 ```
 .idea
 docs/_site